fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 Plugins are the booster rockets that enable you to get even more power out of pytest.
 So many useful plugins are available, it’s difficult to pick just a handful to showcase.
 You’ve already seen the pytest-cov plugin in Coverage.py:
-Determining How Much Code Is Tested, on page 130 , and the pytest-mock plugin in mock: Swapping Out Part of the System, on page 136.
-The following plugins give you just a taste of what else is out there.
+Determining How Much Code Is Tested, and the pytest-mock plugin in mock: Swapping Out Part of the System The following plugins give you just a taste of what else is out there.

 All of the plugins featured here are available on PyPI and are installed with